how-to-firebase/full-stack-firebase/introduction/what-is-serverless.md

 ### Serverless

 The next progression in the app-fragmentation process is known as serverless.
 There are still plenty of servers, but you're not managing them any longer!
-Google, Amazon or Microsoft now gets to manage the servers, and you merely manage your own code.
+Google, Amazon or Microsoft now get to manage the servers, and you merely manage your own code.

 Serverless is much more difficult from a service provider's point of view.
 The Google engineers who make your code run as if by magic are using extremely sophisticated tooling and programming methods to automatically scale your apps up and down.